Italy itinerary: one week in Rome

 And if you are a sculpture-lover, prepare to be amazed at the Gallery of Candelabra, where ancient sculptures await you!
 While you’re at the Vatican Museums, you cannot miss out on the opportunity to visit the sensational Vatican Gardens, known as the “Green Heart of the Vatican”, which have just recently been opened to the public thanks to Pope Francis.
 The Vatican Museums are a must to visit, there’s a reason to why 8 million people cannot resist visiting them each year!
 You can’t miss out on the fabulous view of the Eternal City form Saint Peter’s dome!

-Head to accommodation to relax
+Head to accommodation to relax and enjoy a stroll along the Tiber

 For dinner, explore the chic and bustling Prati neighbourhood.
 From happy hour till after dinner, it’s the perfect place to be.
 You can also switch this around, and go on a foodie hunt during the day and explore the Vatican museums on an exclusive tour at night, when no one else is there!